Lesson plan: Positive Potions

 Give each child a plastic cup and swizzle stick (you can use bought or foraged sticks).
 Their task is to collect small pieces of other plant and natural material and mush them up in the cup to release the odour.
 They need to bear in mind the person they are making it for and the magical properties they want the potion to have.

 When everyone’s potion ingredients are gathered, pour a tiny amount of ‘magic water’ into each cup to release the smell.
-Ask the children to come up with a name for their potion linked to its properties and mingle, sharing their potion smells and names.
+Get the children back into their Scavenger Hunt groups and ask the children to decant their potion and a few bits of prettiness into their group’s cauldron/bowl to make it super powerful.
+Ask the children to come up with a name for their group’s potion linked to its properties and mingle, sharing their potion smells and possible names.

 The label (40-60 minutes)

 The label needs to include the potion’s name, the potion’s powers – eg ‘guaranteed to bring you sunshine on a rainy day’ – and instructions for use – eg ‘sprinkle three drops onto your pillow when the moon is full’.
 This is an opportunity for the children to get creative with their language.
-The labels can be decorated with bits of plant or flower material and a bit of sparkle.
+The labels can be decorated with bits of plant or flower material.

 And finally (60-75 minutes)